isthisrealhardik/Python-Projects-Recommended-by-Chat-GPT/README.md

 i have already some experience with Javascript.

 Beginner?
-- A Number Guessing Game
+- A Number Guessing Game (you can choose the range, and the computer will prompt you untill get the number right)
+- Calculator (you can choose how many numbers you'd like to operate on as well as what operation)